 How do I sue a restaurant for negligence?

-If you believe a restaurant failed to uphold their duty of care and subsequently jeopardised your health, you could have grounds to make a personal injury claim against them.
+If you believe a restaurant failed to uphold its duty of care and subsequently jeopardised your health, you could have grounds to make a personal injury claim against them.
 However, you must be able to prove their failings in order to establish liability.
 With this in mind, it’s always wise to seek legal help.
-Please contact us today to see how our panel of personal injury lawyers could help you get your compensation.
+Please contact us today to see how our panel of accident claims solicitors could help you get your compensation.

 Thank you for reading our peanut allergy compensation claims guide.